Tea tape scandal: Background

 In the New Zealand electoral system a party can be represented in Parliament if they achieve either 5% of the party vote, or win an electorate seat on a first past the post basis.
 At the time that this meeting took place the ACT Party was polling poorly, so it was in the National Party's interest that ACT (as a traditional coalition partner with National) win the Epsom seat.
-To have the Prime Minister (a National Party Member of Parliament) have tea with the ACT candidate was intended to endorse Mr Banks' candidacy in the electorate.
+To have the Prime Minister (a National Party Member of Parliament) have tea with the ACT candidate was intended to endorse Banks' candidacy in the electorate.

 The recording, made by freelance cameraman Bradley Ambrose at the Urban Cafe in the suburb of Newmarket, was given to the Herald on Sunday.
 3 News also obtained copies of the recording.
 Neither organisation published the recording.

 There is speculation that the two politicians were discussing issues related to ACT New Zealand's leadership, and New Zealand First leader Winston Peters claims John Key insulted New Zealand First voters, by saying that they were "dying off".

-Ambrose maintains he inadvertently left the recording device on the table but was unable to retrieve it when media were ordered to leave the venue.
+Ambrose maintains he inadvertently left the recording device on the table, and was unable to retrieve it when media were ordered to leave the venue.
 National Party campaign chairman Steven Joyce said that the recording appeared to have been deliberately arranged by the Herald on Sunday, and described it as "UK-style News of the World tabloid tactics".

 The scandal became known as "the teapot tapes", a term coined by the New Zealand Listeners election live blog.

 Labour leader Phil Goff called the recording a "dodgy conversation between two people trying to manipulate a minor party".
 Referring to the ACT Party, he said, "That party is supported by less than one percent, people don’t want them there."

 Analysis

-Mark Lewis, a lawyer representing victims of the News International phone hacking scandal defended the recording as "good journalism" and said it was "in no way comparable to the News of the World scandal"[ This view was shared by University of Canterbury journalism lecturer Jim Tully, who also stated he believed the contents of the conversation should be released in the public interest.
+Mark Lewis, a lawyer representing victims of the News International phone hacking scandal defended the recording as "good journalism" and said it was "in no way comparable to the News of the World scandal".
+This view was shared by University of Canterbury journalism lecturer Jim Tully, who also stated he believed the contents of the conversation should be released in the public interest.

 Key defended the decision to involve police, calling the issue "the start of a slippery slope":

 These comments were described as "unfortunate and totally wrong" by the Media Freedom Committee, which represents New Zealand media organisations.
 They said that the release of the recording in this case would not lead to much wider publication of private conversations.

 The context in which this conversation was held (as part of an election media conference, to which media were welcome) makes some legal bloggers question whether this meeting could be considered private.
 Steven Price is so confident of this that his blog openly publishes a link to a leaked copy of the recording.